-To mobilize the Bristol TN/VA community to fulfill its promise to meet the basic needs of each child while promoting the development of their character, faith and educational potential.
+To mobilize our communities to fulfill their promise to meet the basic needs of each child, youth, and family while promoting the development of their character, faith, and educational potential.

-To ensure Bristol’s children, youth and families are healthy, feel safe, develop marketable skills, have relationships with caring adults and give back to the community.
+To ensure our children, youth and families are healthy, feel safe, develop marketable skills, have relationships with caring adults and give back to the community.

 Foster Positive Environments